mikaelvesavuori/minibook-better-apis/stability/authorization-and-role-based-access.md

 {% endcode %}

-In our self-contained, basic demo we use a handcrafted [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) (role-based access control) to attach a user group to each of the users.
+**🎯 Example 2**: In our application we use a handcrafted [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) (role-based access control) to attach a user group to each of the users.
 The user group is added as a flag in the subsequent call to the actual service.

-**🎯 Example 2**: In [`src/FeatureToggles/config/userPermissions.ts`](https://github.com/mikaelvesavuori/better-apis-workshop/blob/main/src/FeatureToggles/config/userPermissions.ts) users are matched like so:
+In [`src/FeatureToggles/config/userPermissions.ts`](https://github.com/mikaelvesavuori/better-apis-workshop/blob/main/src/FeatureToggles/config/userPermissions.ts) users are matched like so:

 {% code title="src/FeatureToggles/config/userPermissions.ts" %}